Zone Romantica

 Zone Romantica (formerly Romantica) was a European TV channel that launched in 1998.
 The channel broadcast a mixture of telenovelas, music and entertainment from all over the world, but mainly from Latin America.
 The channel was available 24 hours a day, to 20 territories across Europe and the Middle East.
 The channel reached 8 million subscribers.

 The channel launched on Sky Digital in the UK and Ireland on 3 September 2007.
 It was broadcasting between 8 a.m. and 3 a.m. from the start.
-It slot on the Sky EPG had been purchased from BEN TV.
+Its slot on the Sky EPG had been purchased from BEN TV.

-On 6 May 2008 it was one of the channels that were on the free-to-air platform Freesat platform from the start.
+On 6 May 2008, it was one of the channels that were on the free-to-air platform Freesat platform from the start.

 On 14 September 2009, it was revealed that the international arm of CBS, CBS Studios International, struck a joint venture deal with Chellomedia to launch six CBS-branded channels in the UK during 2009.
 The new channels would replace Zone Romantica, Zone Thriller, Zone Horror and Zone Reality, plus timeshift services Zone Horror +1 and Zone Reality +1.
 On 1 October 2009, it was announced that CBS Reality, CBS Reality +1, CBS Drama and CBS Action would launch on 16 November 2009 replacing Zone Reality, Zone Reality +1, Zone Romantica and Zone Thriller.
 On 5 April 2010, Zone Horror and Zone Horror +1 were rebranded as Horror Channel and Horror Channel +1, following the rebrand of the portfolio's other three channels in November 2009.

 On 2 July 2012, Hungarian version of Zone Romantica is replaced by Film Café.
-On 1 August 2012 Chellomedia revealed that all European versions of the Zone Channels would be rebranded into CBS Channels.
+On 1 August 2012, Chellomedia revealed that all European versions of the Zone Channels would be rebranded into CBS Channels.
 CBS Action replaced Zone Romantica on 3 December 2012.
+On 1 September 2013, Zone Romantica had completely closed replacing Polsat Romans on Poland.

+On 3 December 2012, in Europe, Zone Romantica has rebranded to CBS Drama.